pizzapanther/pizzapanther.github.io/libs/djzen/README.md

 `python manage.py prodserver`

 Does the same thing as [runuwsgi](http://django-uwsgi.readthedocs.io/en/master/command.html) just gives you a better indication of which environment you're running.

+### Installing Packages

+`pip-save install new-package-name`

+This will install the package and save it to your `requirements.txt`

 ### Simplified URLs